You're more likely to reach for that soda when it's hot outside

 The study used data that tracked American families' grocery purchases.
 The scientists could see what families bought, and when.
 They then compared those purchases to weather records from their locations.

-Sugar consumption went up about 0.7 grams — or about ⅛ of a teaspoon — per day for every degree Celsius hotter it got, on average.
+Sugar consumption went up about 0.7 grams — or about an eighth of a teaspoon — per day for every degree Celsius hotter it got, on average.
 Most of that extra sugar, the researchers found, came from sugary beverages.

 Sugar isn't good for health